 Treating Umbilical Hernias in Royal Oak, Michigan

 Umbilical hernias usually close on their own by the age of one or two, but if the issue still persists around the age of four, treatment may be needed.
-Typically, doctors won’t treat an umbilical hernia until:
+Typically, hernia specialists won’t treat an umbilical hernia until:

 - It causes pain or discomfort

 - It begins to grow in size and reaches over a half of an inch in diameter

 - It traps intestinal tissue and cuts off blood supply

 Hernia surgery is a simple and common procedure.
 Most patients who receive the surgery are able to leave the hospital the same day.
 It is recommended that patients limit their physical activity for three to four weeks following the procedure.